yochaigal/newschoolrevolution/_posts/2020-12-01-what-is-the-nsr-part-2.md

 ---
 layout: post
 title: What is the New School Revolution?
 Part 2.
-date: 2020-04-29
+date: 2020-12-01
 tags: ['osr', 'nsr', 'rpg']
 published: false
 ---

 Welcome to Part 2 of my [What Is The NSR](https://newschoolrevolution.com/posts-by-tags.html#nsr) series of posts.
 Today, I'd like to talk about the role of the GM in NSR games.
 This is sure to be a very subjective take, of course, but as the NSR label is still in a bit of flux, I think we're all allowed a little bit of license.

-As you may recall, the [strict definition](https://boneboxchant.wordpress.com/2019/12/21/nsr/) of **New School** games is that they must have _a_ GM (or Referee, or Judge, or Conductor.
-The list goes on).
+As you may recall, the [strict definition](https://boneboxchant.wordpress.com/2019/12/21/nsr/) of **New School** games is that they must have _a_ GM (or Referee, or Judge, or Conductor, etc).
 For contrast, this means that games which have multiple GMs, or rotating GMs, or are GMless (like my personal favorite, _Microscope_) are not by definition NSR games.

 ***Sidebar***: this is _not_ to say that NSR games cannot bring players into the worldbuilding process!
 I have personally experienced great pleasure in _asking questions_ and _using the answers_, as Dungeon World and other PbtA games [suggest](https://forums.gauntlet-rpg.com/t/dungeon-starters-advice/2504).
 The most important thing here I think is to ensure that the _players are not authors of their character's adversity, as well as its solution_, as [Paul Czege](https://en.wikipedia.org/wiki/Paul_Czege) would say.
 I could elaborate on this quite a bit, actually; fodder for a future post, perhaps.